marmelab/ra-supabase/README.md

 # ra-supabase

-Supabase Data Provider for [react-admin](https://github.com/marmelab/react-admin), the frontend framework for building admin applications on top of REST/GraphQL services.
+Supabase Data and Auth providers for [react-admin](https://github.com/marmelab/react-admin), the frontend framework for building admin applications on top of REST/GraphQL services.

 ## Installation